Glam Gardener NYC offers organic and wild-foraged herbal products, art, and education under one roof.

 of awareness of the many problems with overharvesting white sage.

-What do Glam Gardener NYC smudge wraps smell
+What do Glam Gardener NYC smudge wraps smell like?

 Expect a pleasant woodsy aroma dominated by the pine base.
 Unlike